benbuzz790/bots/README.md

 The agent loads the PR review workflow, executes it, then returns control to the main conversation.
 Namshubs are pre-written tasks that any agent can invoke.
 The name comes from Snow Crash—namshubs "reprogram" the agent temporarily for a specific task, then restore its original state.

-## Why Trees Matter

-The tree structure isn't just an implementation detail—it's the primary interface for working with agents.
-When you branch, you're not just creating parallel conversations.
-You're exploring a decision space.
-Each branch represents a different approach, a different set of assumptions, a different line of reasoning.
-When you navigate, you're not just moving through history.
-You're choosing which context to build on.
-The agent only sees the path from root to your current position, so you control exactly what it knows.
-When you save, you're not just preserving a conversation.
-You're capturing a complete agent state—tools, context, and position in the exploration space.
-You can share it, resume it, or fork it.
-This makes agents more like development tools than chat interfaces.
-You explore with them, backtrack when needed, and build up context incrementally.

 ## Installation